 The actuarial process at the Los Angeles County Employees Retirement Association (LACERA) is governed by provisions in the County Employees Retirement Law of 1937 (CERL) and the California Public Employees' Pension Reform Act of 2013 (PEPRA).
-CERL requires LACERA to obtain an actuarial valuation of the Pension Plan at least once every three years.
+CERL requires LACERA to obtain an investigation of experience and actuarial valuation of the Pension Plan at least once every three years.
 It further requires the LACERA Board of Investments to transmit its recommendations related to contribution rates to the County Board of Supervisors, the primary plan sponsor.
 The County Board of Supervisors adopts contribution rates in accordance with LACERA's recommendations but may make minor adjustments to comply with Memoranda of Understanding (MOUs) established between the County and employee unions.

 LACERA engages an independent actuarial consulting firm to perform the Pension Plan valuation annually, exceeding the regulatory frequency requirements.
-In addition, every three years the consulting actuary performs an investigation of experience study (experience study).
-On a triennial basis, a separate actuarial firm reviews both the annual valuation and experience study.
+In addition, every three years, in compliance with CERL, the consulting actuary performs an investigation of experience of retirement benefits (experience study).
+On a triennial basis, a separate consulting actuarial firm reviews both the annual valuation and experience study.